imagej/imagej.github.io/pages/BigDataViewer.md

 SPIM sequence one usually has multiple angles and possibly fused and deconvoled data on top.

-Select {% include bc content='Settings | Visibility & Grouping' %} from
+Select {% include bc content='Settings | Visibility & Grouping'%} from
 the BigDataViewer menu to bring up a dialog to control source visibility.
 You can also bring up this dialog by the shortcut {% include key content='F6' %}.